Please use the university's online Application to apply to the Medical Physiology Program

 April 1: Online application form and personal statement due

-April 15: All accompanying material (letters of recommendation, transcripts, test scores) due
+April 15: All accompanying material (letters of recommendation, transcripts, test scores or waiver) due

 For Admission Fall Semester:

-August 7: All accompanying material (letters of recommendation, transcripts, test scores) due
+August 8: All accompanying material (letters of recommendation, transcripts, test scores or waiver) due

 Admission is granted on a rolling basis.
 Applications are processed faster when the applicant first completes the online application and accompanying documents are received afterwards.
 All documents sent to email@example.com should be in PDF format and contain the applicant's name in the attachment.
 The applicant will be notified of the department’s decision by e-mail.
 The School of Graduate Studies will send accepted students an e-mail, and students must follow the link in the e-mail and accept the position in the online system.
 We strongly recommend that students who know they will attend the program formally accept the offer as soon as possible, in order to process all the necessary paperwork for registration and financial aid.